 A Trail Across the East Plateau:

 Most people are familiar with the lower section of the East Rim Trail that leads to Hidden Canyon and the Observation Point Trail, but few people hike the 11-mile long East Rim Trail in its entirety.
-Though usually compared unfavorably to its bigger brother (the West Rim Trail), a day hike along the East Rim Trail takes one through some wonderful scenery from the East Entrance through Echo Canyon down to Weeping Rock in the main canyon.
+Though usually compared unfavorably to its bigger brother, the West Rim Trail, a day hike along the East Rim Trail takes one through some wonderful scenery from the East Entrance through Echo Canyon down to Weeping Rock in Zion Canyon.

-CLOSURE NOTICE: Weeping Rock and the lower East Rim Trail/Observation Point Trail are currently closed due to a massive landslide.
+⚠ CLOSURE NOTICE: The lower East Rim Trail/Observation Point Trail are currently closed due to a massive landslide.
 (On August 24, 2019, a large rockfall off of the face of Cable Mountain buried the Weeping Rock pantheon in sand and rubble.
 The trail was previously closed from a smaller landslide that blocked the trail in January 2019.)
-You can hike in from the East Entrance Trailhead to visit Cable Mountain, Deertrap Mountain, and even Observation Point, but you cannot hike down into Zion Canyon.

 Driving to the East Entrance Trailhead: